 How to Replace a Lost Power of Attorney

 If, in the end, you have to start over from scratch, don’t fear, you have people and tools on your side.
 First of all, you can use a Power of Attorney template to alleviate the process.
-This is a good way to organize what you need in a less expensive manner.
+This is a good way to organize what you need for less money.

 Make sure that after you create the new POA, distribute copies to all relevant parties, including your agent, alternate agents, and any institutions or individuals with whom you must present the POA.